MoeMod/CSMoE/README.md

 ### Windows
 1. download ***-win32-i386 and ***-GameDir and extract them together
 2. purchase and download Counter-Strike on Steam
-3. copy cstrike and valve directory to where the csbtem locates
+3. copy cstrike and valve directory to where the csmoe locates
-4. run csbtem_win32.exe \
+4. run csmoe_win32.exe \
 Note : If you get errors about MSVCR140.dll and so on, install Microsoft VC++ Redist on \
 https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads
 ### Linux
 1. download ***-linux-i386 and ***-GameDir and extract them together
 2. purchase and download Counter-Strike on Steam
-3. copy cstrike and valve directory to where the csbtem locates
+3. copy cstrike and valve directory to where the csmoe locates
 4. launch terminal, cd to the dir, type sudo chmod +x xash3d
-5. type the cmd below to run the game bash csbtem_linux.sh \
+5. type the cmd below to run the game bash csmoe_linux.sh \
 Note : You may need to install libSDL2 and other dependency.
 ### Android
 1. download ***-GameDir and extract it into an empty folder on your phone
 2. purchase and download Counter-Strike on Steam
-3. copy cstrike and valve directory to where the csbtem locates
+3. copy cstrike and valve directory to where the csmoe locates
 4. download and install ***-Android.apk
 5. run the game and follow the instructions
 ### iOS